-Some of the clients facing roles are of realtors, insurance agents, event planners, cashier, receptionists, car salesman jobs, commodity traders jobs, or customer care representatives,
+Some of the clients-facing roles are realtors, insurance agents, event planners, cashiers, receptionists, car salesmen jobs, commodity traders jobs, customer care representatives,

 who require certain personality traits which can be combined with a standardized set of skill measures to provide clear indicators of probable success in such roles.

-The core behavior patterns that are required for such roles are – trust, tact, flexibility, focus, conformity, and empathy.
+The core behaviour patterns required for such roles are – trust, tact, flexibility, focus, conformity, and empathy.

 Most people in such jobs have direct client contact and are too often eager to tell clients about the product or services or approach the client on the opposite side of the table to make them understand and know about the offer.